tehprofessor/yard-restful/README.markdown

 Examples should always be together in the following order: example_request, example_request_description, example_response, example_response_description (as soon as you write a example_request you need a following example_response and the other way around).

+Markdown rendering for the text is activated if a tags text contains a newline (see example).

 - @example_request example.
 An example of the request that is send to the service.

 - @example_request_description description.
 The description text for the example request.

 - @example_response example.
 An example of the response that is returned from the service.

+- @example_response example.
+    ```json
+    {
+      "examples": [{
+        "id":1,
+        "title":"Animals",
+        "text":"Dogs and cats are some.",
+        "highlight":true
+       }]
+    }
+    ```

 - @example_response_description example.
 The description text for the example response.

-If a tags text contains a newline markdown rendering for the text is activated to allow further formatting in the examples:

 ## Ignored Documentation